MohammadMaftoun/Knowledge-Distillation-Projects/README.md

 # Knowledge Distillation Projects
 ![KD](https://blog.roboflow.com/content/images/2023/05/data-src-image-9b1c284a-de7e-4271-8f6e-29d866d92763.png)
 Welcome to the Knowledge Distillation Projects repository!
-This repository houses a collection of projects focused on implementing and exploring knowledge distillation techniques in machine learning.
+This repository houses a collection of projects focused on implementing and investigating knowledge distillation techniques in machine learning.
 Knowledge distillation is a process where a "student" model is introduced to reproduce the behavior of a "teacher" model, often resulting in a smaller, faster, and more efficient model while retaining high-performance levels.

 # Table of Contents